Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 Unlike positional arguments, named arguments are matched by name directly to their respective formal parameters; this matching is performed separately for each function candidate.

-While the *number of defaults* does affect [resolution process][Choosing the most specific function from the overload candidate set], the fact that some argument was or was not mapped as a named argument does not affect this process in any way.
+While the *number of defaults* does affect [resolution process][Choosing the most specific candidate from the overload candidate set], the fact that some argument was or was not mapped as a named argument does not affect this process in any way.

 #### Call with trailing lambda expressions